4 law enforcement officers shot in rural Kansas responding to domestic violence call

 “After being on scene less than 10 minutes, gunfire erupted,” patrol Superintendent Erik Smith said during a news conference at the Carbondale City Library.

-Carbondale is a town of about 1,300 people about 16 miles (26 kilometers) south of Topeka, the state capital, off Interstate 75.
+Carbondale is a town of about 1,300 people about 16 miles (26 kilometers) south of Topeka, the state capital, off U.S. Highway 75.

 The shooting stunned neighbors John and Heather Roberts, who live about a mile north of where it occurred on the same two-lane road.
 They never sensed any problem in any of the family members, such as drugs, alcohol abuse or violence, and they said the suspect's grandmother gave Christian books to area children she knew.

-Note: This story was first published on Nov.
-15, 2025.
-It was updated on Nov.
-17, 2025, to correct the name of the highway outside Carbondale to U.S. Highway 75, not Interstate 75.